troyharris/Complete-iOS-StyleGuide/README.md

 Prefixing
 ---------
-Every project should have a three character prefix to be used in class names, static variables, `#define`s, etc. Each project should have its own prefix rather than using a company prefix or a person's initials.
+Every project should have a three character, capitolized prefix to be used in class names, static variables, `#define`s, etc. Each project should have its own prefix rather than using a company prefix or a person's initials.

 Core data names and NSManagedObject subclasses should not use the prefix.